West Palm Beach Medical Malpractice Lawyer

 West Palm Beach Medical Malpractice FAQ

-After having your trust betrayed by a doctor or other medical practitioner, you’re probably uncertain about what to do next.
+After having your trust betrayed by a doctor or other practitioner, you’re unsure what to do next.
 This is perfectly normal and understandable.
-We’ve answered a few questions here, but for more in-depth information, please contact our office to consult with a West Palm Beach medical malpractice lawyer.
+We’ve answered a few questions here.
+For more in-depth information, please contact our West Palm Beach law firm to consult with a medical malpractice lawyer.

 How much time do I have to file a medical malpractice claim in Florida?

-Florida allows a statute of limitations of just two years for medical malpractice claims.
-If you wait to file until after two years have passed, you could lose your right to compensation and have your case dismissed without ever being heard.
+Florida has a statute of limitations of just two years for medical malpractice claims.
+If you wait to file until after two years have passed, you lose your right to compensation and your case will be dismissed without being heard.

-Healthcare providers are required to inform you of any risk and possible side effects inherent in a particular course of treatment.
-If he or she fails to discuss this with you and you are hurt as a result of the treatment, your case might qualify as medical malpractice.
+Healthcare providers are required to inform you of any risks and possible side effects involved in a certain treatment course.
+If your doctor doesn't discuss this with you and you are hurt as a result of the treatment, your case might qualify as medical malpractice.